By Dr. Beth Fishman, Manager of the Addiction Services at JCFS Chicago

 Don’t underestimate your influence as parents.

-It is hard to feel like your voice is heard among so many competing influences: advertising, media depictions, friends, and the example set by other adults.
+It can be hard to feel like your voice is heard among so many competing influences: advertising, media depictions, friends, and the example set by other adults.
 There is a flood of pro-alcohol and pro-drug messages that youth in our community receive.
-Regardless, research has shown that parents are among the most effective proponents of healthy choice making for their children.
+Regardless, research has shown that parents are the most effective proponents of healthy choice making for their children.
 Talk to your kids about the use of alcohol and other drugs.
 Don’t be shy in sharing your thoughts!

 Youth today will face many situations that encourage them to try alcohol and other drugs; it can be extraordinarily hard for young people to say no without fear of losing social status.
 We can teach skills for refusing alcohol and other drugs in ways that can keep the situation light-hearted, socially supportive and engaged.
 Role-playing is highly effective in preparing youth for these encounters.